 - One 24 mm Personal Fit breast shield.

-- One 27 mm Personal Fit breast shields.
+- One 27 mm Personal Fit breast shield.

 - Four 5-ounce bottles with lids.